ztyyLV/web-twain-docs/indepth/features/initialize.md

 #### What is Service Mode

-Service mode means `DWT` operates through the **Dynamsoft Service** which is a quiet, background system service that handles the communication between the connected devices and the browser client as well as imaging processing, encoding, decoding, etc.
+Service mode means `DWT` operates through the [Dynamsoft Service]({{site.indpeth}}deployment/Service.html) which is a quiet, background system service that handles the communication between the connected devices and the browser client as well as imaging processing, encoding, decoding, etc.

 When using `DWT` on [desktop]({{site.getstarted}}platform.html#browsers-on-desktop-devices), the user by default goes with service mode (recommended).
 That means, the installation of the Dynamsoft Service is mandatory.

 #### Installation of the Dynamsoft Service

 If a user who hasn't installed the Dynamsoft Service accesses the web page (which has `DWT` ) for the first time, they will be prompted to install it.
-This is a built-in behavior of the library.
+This is a built-in behaviour of the library.
 The prompt will display the download link, and once the installer is downloaded, the installation process will take just a few seconds.

 > The prompt comes up when you try to [create a `WebTwain` instance](#creating-the-webtwain-instance) in service mode.